- Appointments 216.444.6503

-Although they both cause skin rashes, monkeypox and chickenpox are caused by different viruses.
-Monkeypox is an orthopoxvirus, while chickenpox is a herpes virus.
-Both viruses can be spread through skin-to-skin or prolonged face-to-face contact, but chickenpox is very contagious and spreads more easily than monkeypox.
-People with monkeypox are more likely to have swollen lymph nodes than people with chickenpox.
+Although they both cause skin rashes, different viruses cause mpox and chickenpox.
+Mpox is an orthopoxvirus, while chickenpox is a herpes virus.
+Both viruses can spread through skin-to-skin or prolonged face-to-face contact, but chickenpox is very contagious and spreads more easily than mpox.
+People with mpox are more likely to have swollen lymph nodes than people with chickenpox.

-The rashes act differently too.
-While the chickenpox rash can appear in waves, monkeypox sores develop at the same time.
-Chickenpox symptoms — including the rash — tend to get better within two weeks, while it takes two to four weeks for monkeypox to resolve.
+The rashes act differently, too.
+While the chickenpox rash can appear in waves, mpox sores develop at the same time.
+Chickenpox symptoms — including the rash — tend to get better within two weeks, while it takes two to four weeks for mpox to resolve.

-Smallpox and monkeypox are both part of the orthopoxvirus family, so they’re caused by similar but distinct viruses.
+Smallpox and mpox are both part of the Orthopoxvirus genus, so they’re caused by similar but distinct viruses.
 Thanks to effective vaccines, smallpox was eradicated (is no longer a circulating disease) by 1980.
-Smallpox was very contagious and spread more easily than monkeypox.
-Monkeypox symptoms are similar to but milder than smallpox symptoms.
+Smallpox was very contagious and spread more easily than mpox.
+Mpox symptoms are similar to smallpox, but milder.

 A note from Cleveland Clinic